An eye stye (also spelled sty), medically known as a hordeolum, is a red bump that looks like a pimple near the edge of the eyelid.

-An eye stye, medically known as a hordeolum or stye, is an infection in the eyelid.
-It causes a red bump to form near the edge of the lid.
-Styes are external when located at the base of the eyelash and internal when they form within one of the oil glands in the eyelid.
+Most are caused by acute bacterial infections in the eyelid.
+Styes are external when located at the base of the eyelash.
+They are internal when they form within one of the eyelid’s small oil glands (meibomian glands).

-Styes are caused by the staphylococcal bacteria found in the nose.
 It transfers from the nose to the eye when someone rubs their eyes and then touches their nose.
-The bacteria clogs the oil gland, preventing oil from draining, and causing the gland to swell.
+The bacteria clogs the oil gland, preventing oil from draining and causing the gland to swell.

 - Drooping eyelid